This collection of wrestling history illustrates the background of

 Post.
 Mondt called Hickman a “fictionist.”
 (1 page)

-Antonino Rocca and Miguel Perez against Dr. Jerry Graham and
+Rocca and Miguel Perez against Dr. Jerry Graham and Professor Roy

 -Press Release for a wrestling show in Teaneck, NJ headlined by